veysieken000-ctrl/zanistarast-ai-native-model/README.md

 Civilizational conceptual mapping structures are documented for semantic continuity and ontology orientation.
 Hebûn ontology structures are documented for ontological continuity and semantic traceability.
 Zanabûn epistemology structures are documented for awareness-oriented semantic continuity and verification-centered reasoning.
+Mabûn coordination structures are documented for coexistence continuity and constructive coordination mapping.

 ## Müdebbir